Mark-Clegg/asm1802/README.md

 Alternative IF clause as part of an #if sequence

+- #elifdef variable

+Alternative IF clause as part of an #if sequence

+- #elifndef variable

+Alternative IF clause as part of an #if sequence

 - #else

-Alternate branch for #if... directives
+Final alternate branch for #if... directives

 - #endif